Needs-oriented couples therapy, traumasensitive relationship coaching

 Pillar 3 - Transparency

-The actual procedure in couple therapy is then structured much more individually and flexibly for the client and ideally it is not a question of "checking off" the 3 pillars in a certain order.
-The respective couple dynamics are too diverse and the motivations too different for that.
+The actual procedure in couples therapy is then structured much more individually-flexibly for the client and ideally it is not a matter of "ticking off" the 3 pillars in a certain order.
+The respective couple dynamics are too individual and the motivations too different for that.

 It is therefore important that you are able to respond artistically to the respective situation and the needs of the client with a wide range of tangible methods.
 We will practise this in depth during the training!

 This is exactly where the comprehensive toolbox comes in, which you will be taught in the training - always in the context of the 3 pillars but also in the context of applicability.

 Theoretical methods of analysis such as motivation analysis, needs analysis, analysis of couple dynamics and the nervous system etc. show precisely and comprehensibly for everyone where the building blocks, the inhibiting beliefs and emotional or somatic blockages as well as damaging behaviour patterns are located.
 The highly profound and yet easily understandable methods of analysis give clients the opportunity for an understanding of why they act the way they do.